-Teams continue to plan with the agendas created the day before, making the appropriate adjustments.
-They finalize their objectives for the PI and the Business Owners assign a business value (BV) on these, as the picture below shown:
+The teams continue to plan with the agendas created the day before, making the appropriate adjustments.
+Indeed, they finalize their objectives for the PI (PI objectives) and the Business Owners assign a business value (BV) on these, as the picture below shown:

 Final plan review & lunch